Hostages, Indecision, Guilt, Shame, Regret & the Courage to Adapt

 People suddenly find themselves inside this cycle, and they are over remorseful, too apologetic, and always regret their past decisions, yet they continue to repeat the same mistakes over and over again.

-We are raised to assign meaning to inanimate realities, to be blind consumers who plod along a yearly marketing plan, and force-fed a false destiny of “acceptance,” in relation to leading our own lives.
+We are raised to assign meaning to inanimate realities, to be blind consumers who plod along with a yearly marketing plan and force-fed a false destiny of “acceptance” in relation to leading our own lives.

 What about other people’s agenda force us to feel deficient?
 What amount of products do we have to purchase to feel fulfilled in our own lives?
 How will we feel like a whole person, if it doesn’t matter what you buy?

 There has never been a cure-all for humanity.
 There will never be a life-altering drug that will change your life completely.